/uses

 Autocomplete works great, and it's the single source of truth for all of my software licenses and club memberships.
 I couldn't live without it.

-Most of the time it's a quick application launcher, but I have a couple of downloaded workflows (such as the emoji picker), and some custom workflows for navigating to specific work systems quickly.
+Most of the time it's a quick application launcher, but I have a couple of other uses (such as the emoji picker), and some custom workflows that call APIs and copy things to my clipboard.

 I've recently started using it's snippets capability, both for common replies and for demo purposes (with autoexpand enabled).